Font Size:

 Hurricane season officially begins June 1 and ends November 30.
 The Alabama Department of Public Health recommends all families that live in affected areas take health and safety precautions in connection with a current hurricane.
 Read below for hurricane safety precautions relating to flooding, injury prevention, animals, carbon monoxide, and food safety.

-For more information on hurricanes and how to take action, visit the following websites:
+For more information on hurricanes and how to take action, visit the following:

 Food Safety